kenlowrie/avscript/docs/userdocs.md

     @:[summary]<<Summary>> - **Summary of the User Guide**

 ## What is AVScript?
-AVScript is a Python utility that takes plain text files loosely based on Markdown as input and generates Audio/Video (A/V) Style scripts as output in HTML.
+AVScript is a Python utility that takes plain text files loosely based on Markdown as input and generates Audio/Video (A/V) Style scripts in HTML format.
 A CSS file is used to style the output, making it super easy to customize the final render to your liking.

+In its simplest terms:

-In its simplest, Markdown list item tags (&#42;, -, +) are used to identify visuals (shots), and regular paragraphs are the audio/narration that go along with the visuals.
+{:.note}**Markdown** list item tags ***(&#42;, -, +)*** are used to identify ***visuals*** (shots), and regular paragraphs are the ***audio/narration*** that go along with the visuals.

 Let's see a quick example now.
 The next line will begin with an ***&#42;*** and then contain the text that describes the visual, and the line after that will contain the narration that goes with it.
 *WS:Sunrise
 There's just something about a sunrise that gets the blood flowing...
 And here's some additional narration.
 // When you want to force the document out of shot mode, use a heading.
 That will reset the floats.
-See here, as he document leaves the narration mode of the prior shot, and starts a new block paragraph.
+See how the document leaves the narration mode of the prior shot, and starts a new block paragraph.
 #
 You can have as much narration as required, just keep writing, even starting new regular paragraphs.
 When you're done, start a new visual, or add any other block element, such as links, aliases, headers, divs, etc.

+Lines that begin with a double forward slash [***//***] are treated as comments, and are discarded by AVScript.
+They will not appear in the HTML at all.
 @+[inlinemd]
 ###Inline Markdown